java-to-kotlin/java-to-kotlin.github.io/code.md

 ## Example Code

 Most of the code examples in the book (the ones in the refactoring sequences) can be accessed online on GitHub.

-The reference is immediately after the code, like this:
+Each step in a refactoring sequence is has a reference immediately after the code, like this:

 ![Code reference example](coderef.png)

 When you read the book on a device, the reference is a link to that version of the file on GitHub.

-If reading the book on paper,  you can reconstitute the link as follows...
+When reading the book on paper,  you can turn the reference into a link as follows...

 * Take the reference text, in this case: